llamaxyz/llama-periphery/docs/token-voting/TokenGovernor.md

 # Llama Token Governor

-The token governor is the contract that enables token holders to cast votes and create actions.
+The Token Governor is the contract that enables token holders to cast votes and create actions.

 Llama Token Voting works by issuing a Llama policy to the `LlamaTokenGovernor` contract, which can hold roles and policies that enable the contract to cast approvals/disapprovals and create actions.
 The governor contract exposes this policyholder functionality via public functions to token holders.